Styrofoam cups

 Whether you’re shipping delicate electronics, insulating a building, or cushioning furniture, EPS is an excellent choice.
 Its ability to withstand heavy loads, resist deformation, and protect against fire makes it one of the most popular types of foam on the market today.

 For EPS foam products, trust Sterling Manufacturing & Distributing.
 Located in the heart of Houston, Texas, we supply both bulk raw materials as well as finished products for various industries and applications.
-Request a sample box.
+Contact us today.

 Leave a Comment